 LONGER TERM MANAGEMENT GUIDANCE

 Management is looking out to 2021, targeting annual revenues of $700M and at least $100M in adjusted EBITDA (corporate), or 14.3% of sales.
 They expect to get there with 10-12% restaurant revenue growth, comp increases of 0-2%, maintaining strong store level margins, G&A cost leverage, adjusted EBITDA growth of at least 15%.
-They are also guiding to reducing net debt from 2.5-3.0 EBITDA by 2021, much more tolerable than today’s 7.8x ($297M divided by an adjusted $38M) in the most recent twelve months.
+They are also guiding to reducing net debt to 2.5-3.0 EBITDA by 2021, much more tolerable than today’s 7.8x ($297M divided by an adjusted $38M) in the most recent twelve months.
 Since capex is expected to be $50-60M in ’19 to provide the new Double Eagles, Barcelonas, and bartaco, no Grilles, which would be 9.4%-11.2% of sales, based on our rough model above, some serious progress needs to be made with operating margins and G&A savings if the stores are to be built without more debt.
 Depending on the timing of the improvement in store level profits and G&A, it is likely to be difficult to reduce debt, in 2019 at least.
 The alternative in terms of debt service, if the economy doesn’t cooperate or the margin improvement does not materialize, would be to cut back on the rate of expansion.

 On October 14, 2014, Del Frisco’s Board of Directors approved a stock repurchase program authorizing them to repurchase up to $25 million of their common stock over the next three years.
 On February 15, 2017, the Board of Directors increased the authorized capacity under their existing stock repurchase program to $50 million of their common stock from that date forward and is not part of the defined term.
 Under this program, management was authorized to purchase outstanding common stock in the open market from time to time at its discretion, subject to share price, market conditions and other factors.
 The common stock repurchase program did not obligate the Board to repurchase any dollar amount or number of shares.
 The Company fully utilized the availability under the repurchase program in November 2017.
 Over the life of the program, the Board of Directors repurchased 3,630,390 shares of their common stock at an aggregate cost of approximately $57.8 million and an average price per share of $15.93 under this program.